Example questions

 Dear (name of student),

 Tilburg University is on its way to not only publish papers, but also the code that generated the results.
 That’s extremely important for open science - i.e., allowing others to reproduce findings.
-In the attachment (download here), I’m sending you the code of my empirical project.
-Admittedly, it’s not very well structured (e.g., directory structures are absent), but at least I have a common R file (run.R) that ties all the parts together.
+In the attachment (download here), I’m sending you a zipped Git repository of my empirical project.
+Admittedly, it’s not very well structured (e.g., directory structures are absent), but at least I have a common R file (run.R) that simulates some demo data and ties all the parts of my project together.

 Starting from run.R, can you apply your learnings from dPrep, and submit a link to a new repository in which you…